-Welcome to the Johns Hopkins climbing wall and bouldering cave!
-The climbing wall and bouldering cave are located in the Ralph S. O’Connor Recreation Center.
+Welcome to the Johns Hopkins Climbing Wall and Bouldering Cave!
+The Climbing Wall and Bouldering Cave are located in the Ralph S. O’Connor Recreation Center.
 Our Climbing Wall features 13 top rope areas and several lead climbing routes, as well as numerous features including cracks, flakes, and overhangs.
-Check out the information below to learn more about the climbing wall and bouldering cave and all that we offer!
+Check out the information below to learn more about all we have to offer at the Climbing Wall and Bouldering Cave!

 Want to take your climbing skills to the next level or get some tips to finish your project climb?
 Check out our “Movement” class.
 To sign up, visit the climbing wall.
 A $10 deposit is due upon signing up, which will be returned when you attend the class.
 Please be aware that space is limited!

 Each fall we host a Top Rope Competition as part of the Mid-Atlantic Collegiate Climbing Series.
-This year’s competition is scheduled for November 12, 2017 from 10 a.m.–5 p.m. at the Recreation Center.
+This competition is typically scheduled to occur in November from 10 a.m.–5 p.m. at the JHU Recreation Center.

 Tickets are $12 online and $15 at the door.
-Categories include women’s and men’s advanced, intermediate and beginner.
+Categories include women’s and men’s advanced, intermediate and recreational/beginner.

 Each Spring we host a Bouldering Competition.
 Though this competition is not part of the Mid-Atlantic Collegiate Climbing Series other college and university students are welcome to attend.
-This year’s competition is scheduled for April 2018 from 10 a.m.–4 p.m. at the Recreation Center.
+This competition is typically scheduled to occur in April from 10 a.m.–4 p.m. at the JHU Recreation Center.

 Climbing Wall Employment

-The JHU climbing wall is looking for students passionate about climbing and teaching climbing skills.
-If you are interested in working at the JHU climbing wall and bouldering cave please apply online through the link below.
-We accept new applicants the beginning of every Spring semester.
+The JHU Climbing Wall employs undergraduate students that are passionate about climbing, teaching climbing skills, and route setting.
+If you are interested in working at the JHU Climbing Wall and Bouldering Cave as a Climbing Wall Instructor or a Route Setter, please apply online through the links below.
+We accept applications towards the end of every Fall semester.

 Frequently Asked Questions

-Anyone who has a membership to the Ralph S. O’Connor Recreation Center.
+All members of the Ralph S. O’Connor Recreation Center have access to use the Climbing Facilities.
 Guests are allowed to use the wall with a guest pass and accompanied by a member.
-Everyone that who uses the wall (belayer and climber) will need to sign a waiver and pass a belay test and anyone wanting to use just the bouldering cave will need to sign a waiver.
+Everyone who uses the Climbing Facilities will need to sign a waiver and pass a belay test (belayer and climber) to Top Rope Climb.

 Belaying refers to the technique of controlling the rope that is attached to the climber.
 The belayer uses a belay device to create friction that keeps helps control the rope thus reducing the length a climber could fall.